MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_05_Making_changes_by_using_CIM_and_WMI.md

    Notice the `Win32_UserAccount` class.

-1. To display a list of class properties, enter the following command in the **Windows PowerShell** console, and then select Enter:
+1. To display a list of class properties, enter the following command in the **Windows PowerShell** console, and then press the Enter key:

    ```powershell
    Get-CimInstance -Class Win32_UserAccount | Get-Member
    ```

-1. To display the specified information, enter the following command in the **Windows PowerShell** console, and then select Enter:
+1. To display the specified information, enter the following command in the **Windows PowerShell** console, and then press the Enter key:

    ```powershell
    Get-CimInstance -Class Win32_UserAccount | Format-Table -Property Caption,Domain,SID,FullName,Name